High achievement always takes place in the framework of high expectation. ~Jack Kinder

 Start by withdrawing support for less essential items in your child’s life.
 You can begin small.
 If your adult-child has an apartment way beyond her means, it’s time for her to learn about the wonderful concept of the roommate.
 And as J.D.
 Salinger, famous author and recluse, informed us, “It’s really hard to be roommates with people if your suitcases are much better than theirs.”
 Maybe your child will, in fact, start to feel some discomfort about her indulged life when faced with the non-stop reality of someone who doesn’t have every luxury imaginable.
 This is nothing but good.

-Next it’s time to deal with the car.
+Perhaps your child already owns a nice, late model auto, which can provide a source of funds for their own insurance.
 It’s easy enough to sell a Jaguar or a Lexus and do an exchange for a beat-up old Chevy–what we all drove in my day.
 In fact, today’s are practically luxury models compared to what we had.
 I had one car where the driver’s side handle broke off the very first day–and no one seemed to think that was a problem, least of all the people who sold it to me.

 You do see where I’m going with this, right?
 You hardly even need me anymore.